Monday, 04 April 2005 06:27a brain dump of sorts...

 Open Source + Open Data = Open Science

 The Visible Dave Project is a research project in modeling my physical body.
 My focus is on the general topics of MRI, DICOM, 3d modeling, 3d projections, data visualization, data fusion, and fun tricks for personal pleasure.
 If anyone has access to time on an MRI/fMRI machine in testing, please let me know...I would love to co-register with more datasets for temporal change analysis.
-Ultrasound time would also be cool.
-CT is great, but I don't enjoy lots of radiation. ;)
+CT is great, but I don't enjoy radiation.

 Where is the data from?

 The data is from an MRI I had done in 2002.
 I didn't have it for diagnostics, it was just a sample MRI so that I could do visualizations with it.

 My head dataset is 256x256 which is pretty high resolution for MRI (low resolution when compared to things like CT).
 I have two datasets consisting of the sagital and transverse view.
 Slice thickness varies between the sagital(1.5mm) and transverse(1.7mm) views.